 Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."

 Certain outpatient surgeries may require prior authorization.
-Your provider should contact our plan prior to doing these surgeries.
+Your provider should contact our plan.
 You pay \$0 for in-network Medicare-covered outpatient surgical services.